RevenueCat/purchases-unity/RevenueCatUI/README.md

 ## Platform Support

-- Editor / Any platform: Stubs return immediate results (no UI)
+- Editor / Any platform: C# fallbacks return immediate results (no UI)
-- Native support: Add your native code and set `REVENUECAT_UI_NATIVE`
+- iOS/Android device: Minimal native stubs return immediate results (no UI)

 ## Examples

-See `RevenueCatUIExample.cs` for complete examples including:
-- Basic paywall presentation
-- Conditional paywalls based on entitlements
-- Customer center presentation
-- Error handling and result processing
-- Integration with RevenueCat SDK
+Examples are not included in this stub package.
+Use the Quick Start snippet above or your own scene code to exercise the API.

-## Troubleshooting
+## Troubleshooting (stub mode)

-### iOS Issues
-- Ensure Xcode project has iOS 15.0+ deployment target
-- Verify CocoaPods dependencies are resolved
-- Check that `PurchasesHybridCommonUI` is included

-### Android Issues
-- Verify Unity activity extends `FragmentActivity`
-- Check that `purchases-hybrid-common-ui` is in dependencies
-- Ensure minimum API level 24

-### General
 - Call `RevenueCatUI.IsSupported()` before presenting UI
-- Initialize RevenueCat SDK before using UI components
+- Initialize the core RevenueCat SDK before using UI components
-- Check Unity console for debug logs with `[RevenueCatUI]` prefix
+- Check Unity console for logs tagged `[RevenueCatUI]`

-## Stub Mode (No Native Dependencies)

-To integrate the API without pulling native UI dependencies yet, enable stub mode:

-- Add scripting define symbol `REVENUECAT_UI_STUBS` in Unity Player Settings.
-- Behavior in stub mode:
-  - `PresentPaywall()` returns `Cancelled` immediately.
-  - `PresentPaywallIfNeeded(...)` returns `NotNeeded` immediately.
-  - `PresentCustomerCenter()` completes immediately.
-  - `IsSupported()` returns `true` so you can wire flows.

-Remove the define once you are ready to resolve Android/iOS dependencies and ship the real UI.
+## Modes

+Single mode: stub behavior on all platforms (native stubs on devices, C# fallbacks in Editor).

 ## License